List of Mr. Bean: The Animated Series episodes: Series 3 (2019)

-Series 4 (2025)
+Series 4 (2025–2026)

-Following a 5-year hiatus, a fourth series consisting of 52 episodes was commissioned and the first 13 episodes began streaming on the occasion of the 35th anniversary of the first live-action episode on 1 May 2025 on ITVX and aired on Boomerang in the UK, and Cartoonito in the rest of Europe.
-While the remaining of the 13 episodes of the first 26 episodes released on YouTube first, it began on 7 July 2025.
+All episodes are directed by Filippo Cigognini and Dave Osborne.
+Following a five-year hiatus, a fourth series consisting of 52 episodes was commissioned, it began streaming on the occasion of the 35th anniversary of the first live-action episode on 1 May 2025 on ITVX and Boomerang in the UK, and Cartoonito in the rest of Europe.